Hostile Takeover

 From this distance, anything inside the factory was blurry, indistinct, unseen.
 V moves quickly, and even quicker when her run becomes half-flight on outstretched wings.
 She didn’t see it.

-No, first she heard, then she felt, then she thought, then she saw – something was wrong.
+No, first she heard— then she felt— then she saw — something was wrong.

 Asphalt exploded on the street around her.
 V skidded to a stop about ten meters out.
-Then something whizzed past her head, wind-wake shifting her hair.
+Then something whizzed past this head, wind-wake shifting her hair.

 A disassembler is thoroughly used to the sound of gunfire.
 From this side, though?
 That was a bit rarer.

 V rained suppressive fire down over the factory.
 Some of the sheet metal, not bolted tightly enough, was knocked free and clattered to the ground.
-Between the cover, she saw the flashes of the enemy weapons, but they were moving, hiding.
+Between bits of cover, she saw the flashes of the enemy weapons, but they were moving, hiding.

-“Looks like they’re biting back today,” V said.
-“Think their aim’s gonna be any better this time?”
+«Looks like they’re biting back today,» V broadcast.
+Shortwave; this vocalsynth would be inaudible in the gunfire. «Think their aim’s gonna be any better this time?»

 If anything, it made their job easier.
 Disassembler ammunition had to come from somewhere — every shot that hit would have the damage regenerated in seconds, gifting them with another bullet they could fire without pausing to chew chassis.

-N said, “I think I wanna hit them with a smoke bomb.
-Throw off their aim.”
+N chirped, «I wanna hit them with a smoke bomb.
+Throw off their aim.»

-Mid-crouch, V rolled her eyes.
-“You do you, just stay out of my way.”
-With her leap, the pavement cracked as if another gunshot had hit.
+Mid-crouch, V rolled those yellow eyes. «You do you, just stay out of my way.» With her leap, the pavement cracked as if another gunshot had hit.

 From high in the air, V dived, but her bullets landed first.
 Her guns fired twice as fast as the beating of her core.
 In the air, she was even harder to hit.
 V heard bullet after bullet sail past her.